 Phase 3: Execution

-Once you’ve completed discovery and developed your core brand identity, you must find the right way to communicate about your brand identity and brand through marketing (both digital marketing and traditional marketing).
+Once you’ve completed the discovery and developed your core brand identity, you must find the right way to communicate your brand identity and brand through marketing (digital marketing and traditional marketing).

 Brand Identity Research